techiescamp/devops-projects/README.md

 DevOps Real World Projects for Aspiring DevOps Engineers [Beginner to Advanced]

+## Hit the Star! ⭐
+If you are planning to use this repo for reference, please hit the star.
+Thanks!

 ## DevOps Certification Vouchers

 🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 30% ($120 Savings)** today using code **APRIL23** at https://kube.promo/devops.
 It is a limited-time offer.